Abhay Deol: Early life

-Deol was born into a Sikh Jatt family to Ajit Singh Deol and Usha Deol.
+Deol was born on 15 March 1976 to Ajit Singh Deol and Usha Deol.
 He is the nephew of actor Dharmendra, and the cousin of Sunny Deol, Bobby Deol, Esha Deol and Ahana Deol.
+His father, Ajit Deol, who died in 2015, was Dharmendra's younger brother and an actor-director in both Hindi and Punjabi cinema.

 Abhay Deol stated in an interview with Rediff that he is into acting not because of his father, but because he was involved in theatre since school.
 "At 18, I decided to take the plunge.
 It took me 10 years because I didn't want to leave my education to get into films."

 Acting career

-Debut and early success (2005–07)
+Work in independent films and breakthrough (2005–13)

 Deol made his film debut in the 2005 Imtiaz Ali's Socha Na Tha, a romantic comedy where he starred opposite Ayesha Takia.
 The film garnered mostly positive reviews from critics and was an average grosser at the box-office.
 Deol's performance in the film was well received.
 His second film role was 2006's romantic drama Ahista Ahista opposite Soha Ali Khan.
 Deol's first 2007 release was the ensemble comedy drama Honeymoon Travels Pvt.
 Ltd. which emerged as a box-office success.
 Deol had two more releases in the year, the crime film Ek Chalis Ki Last Local and the thriller Manorama Six Feet Under.
 The latter won the Best Film at the Mahindra Indo-American Arts Council Film Festival in New York City, and Deol won the Best Actor Award.